snehabanda30/dsdfinalproject-/README.md

 	Clk50 <= clk_reg;
 ```
 ### Modifications for Sound Effect Logic
 * The modifications to the top-level module ```pong.vhd``` were inspired by ```siren.vhd``` from lab 5.
 This module preserves the timing and logic required for DAC operation.
-However, it incorporates additional logic and code for music generation and signal combination, similar to how data from the ```wail.vhd``` instance is sent to the DAC.
+However, it incorporates additional logic and code for music generation and signal combination, similar to how data from the ```wail.vhd``` is sent to the DAC.
 ```vhdl
 ENTITY pong IS
     PORT (